whizzml/examples/recursive-feature-elimination/readme.md

   - the objective field (target)
   - the test dataset that should be used in the evaluation If it is not given, the script won't perform evaluations.
-  - the metric that we want to use for the evaluations
+  - the metric that we want to use for the evaluations.
+Can be left blank for default metrics
-    - Possible metrics: accuracy, average_f_measure,
+    - Possible classification  metrics: accuracy, average_f_measure,
-    average_phi, average_precision, and average_recall
+    average_phi (default), average_precision, and average_recall
+    - Possible regression metrics: mean_absolute_error, mean_squared_error,
+    r_squared (default)

 and yields as output:
 - The dataset with the selected fields